 Beauty Salons and Spas

 Between parties and family gatherings, people want to look their best for holiday-themed occasions.
 Also, the cold weather isn’t exactly the most comfortable environment.
 This makes the relaxation of a massage or facial much more appealing.
-People visit beauty salons and spas during the holidays to essentially neutralize the effects of the cold weather on their health.
+People visit beauty salons and spas during the holidays to essentially neutralize the cold weather effects on their health.

 How Can Small Businesses Prepare For The Holiday Season & Seasonality In General?